h0rv/mcpie/README.md

-# mcpie - MCP Client for Humans
+# mcpie 🥧 MCP Client for Humans

-Interactive command-line tool for MCP (Model Context Protocol) servers with short commands and rich output.
+Command-line tool and REPL for MCP (Model Context Protocol) servers.

 Like **httpie** for HTTP, but for MCP servers! 🥧